 Live Internet Viewing The commencement ceremony will be broadcast live over the Internet via web cast.
 You may view the ceremony from the GC main page at www.gcsu.edu.

-Disability Services If you or any of your family or friends attending commencement require special assistance or need a sign language interpreter, please notify Disability Services at 478-445-5931 or by e-mail at email@example.com.
+Disability Services Handicapped reserved seating will be available around the rim of the Centennial seating area.
+If you or your guests require special assistance or need a sign language interpreter, please notify Disability Services at 478-445-5931 or by e-mail at email@example.com.

-Commencement Program If you submitted your graduation application prior to the posted deadline, your name will be included in the graduation program.
-Students who have requested a directory restriction will not have their names printed in the program, unless the Office of the Registrar receives the student's written permission.
+Commencement Program If you submitted your graduation application prior to the posted deadline, your name will be included in the commencement program.
+Students who have requested a directory restriction will not have their names printed in the program, unless the Office of the Registrar receives the student's written permission before December 1.

 Announcements Herff Jones is Georgia College's authorized vendor.
 Please contact them directly for information.

 Regalia Herff Jones is GC's authorized vendor.
-Regalia will be available through Box Office Bookstore on November 25, 2013.
+Regalia will be available for pickup (if pre-ordered) or for purchase at Box Office Bookstore (date to be announced.)

-In order to participate in commencement: Graduate students are required to wear a cap, gown, hood and tassel.
+In order to participate in commencement, students are required to wear approved regalia.
+Graduate students are required to wear a cap, gown, hood and tassel.
+Undergraduate students are required to wear a cap, gown, stole and tassel.
 Students may also borrow all or part of their regalia from recent GC graduates rather than purchasing their own items.
-If borrowing attire, master’s students need to ensure that their hood bears the appropriate color scheme for their discipline and that they wear a master’s gown, which has long, rectangular extensions on the sleeves.
+If borrowing attire, master’s and specialist students need to ensure that their hood bears the appropriate color scheme for their discipline and that they wear a master’s gown, which has long, rectangular extensions on the sleeves.
 Students will not be allowed to enter the ceremony line-up if they are not attired appropriately.

 U.S. military personnel who are candidates for degrees may wear appropriate military dress uniforms in lieu of regalia; regalia should not be worn over military uniform.

 Attire Proper attire is required of all students participating in the ceremony.
-Ladies please remember to wear dark shoes; low heels are strongly encouraged.
-Gentlemen please remember to wear dark shoes and trousers.
+Ladies please wear dark shoes; low heels are strongly encouraged.
+Gentlemen please wear dark shoes and trousers.
 Please avoid wearing bright colors.

-In order to insure your proper place in line--PLEASE BE ON TIME!
-The faculty marshals will assist you in properly lining up for the ceremony beginning at 11:45 a.m.
+In order to insure your proper place in line PLEASE BE ON TIME!
+The faculty marshals will assist you in properly lining up for the ceremony beginning at TBA